astronomer/devrel-public-workshops-archive/README.md

 ```

 3. Make sure to also adjust the task dependencies in the dag, so that this task comes after `create_personalized_newsletter`.
-4. Deploy your changes by clicking `Sync to Test` in the upper right.
-This will send the changes you made to your two dags to your test Deployment.
-Note that syncing may take a few minutes.
-5. Run the `personalize_newsletter` dag again, and approve (or reject!) the results of your newsletter personalization by reviewing the `Required Actions` from your HITL operator.
+4. Run the `personalize_newsletter` dag again, and approve (or reject!) the results of your newsletter personalization by reviewing the `Required Actions` from your HITL operator.

 ## Exercise 4: Run a Backfill